Lucky Business / Shutterstock.com

 Vera Zinkova / Shutterstock.com

-In the Czech Republic and some other European countries, St. Nicholas Day is separate from Christmas, a feast day honoring the third-century saint who sold all his possessions, gave the money to the poor and spent his life caring for the sick and suffering.
-St. Nicholas would eventually become the inspiration for Santa Claus.
+In the Czech Republic and some other European countries, Christmas is separate from St. Nicholas Day, a feast day honoring the third-century saint who sold all his possessions, gave the money to the poor and spent his life caring for the sick and suffering.
+St. Nicholas would eventually become the inspiration for Santa Claus (Old Saint Nick).
 In the Czech Republic, Santa arrives Dec.
 5, accompanied by angels or devils.
 Good children are asked to sing songs or recite poems and are then given treats and presents.
 Coal is given to children deemed naughty.

 33. Christmas — India